socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 world_trends = twitter.trends.available(_woeid=1)
 {% endhighlight %}

 It returns all the trends that are offered by Twitter at the time.
-Here are part of the returned results:
+Here is part of the returned results:

 {% highlight text %}
 {"name": "United States", "countryCode": "US", "url": "http://where.yahooapis.com/v1/place/23424977", "country": "United States", "parentid": 1, "placeType": {"code": 12, "name": "Country"}, "woeid": 23424977}